 Hitachi sales, marketing and many product-support activities in the Americas are managed by the Construction & Forestry Division of John Deere.

 Hitachi excavators are distributed and sold throughout the U.S. and Canada by a large number of dealership locations.
-Dealers in Central and South America include: Patricio Palmero S.A., Argentina; P&H MinePro Services in Brazil, Chile and Mexico, ZAMine Service Perú S.A.C., Peru, Chaneme Comericial S.A., Colombia, Minequip, Guyana and SEMC Hardware, Suriname.
+Dealers in Central and South America include: Patricio Palmero S.A., Argentina; P&H MinePro Services, Mexico; ZAMine Service Chile, Chile; Mining ID, Brazil; ZAMine Service Perú S.A.C., Peru, Chaneme Comericial S.A., Colombia, Minequip, Guyana and SEMC Hardware, Suriname.

 Deere and Hitachi produce excavators at their Kernersville, North Carolina, factory - a 50/50 joint venture established in 1988.
 Hitachi-branded construction excavators are also produced in Japan.
 The purpose-built Forester models are produced at a Deere-Hitachi jointly owned plant in Langley, British Columbia.